 *Students may be conditionally admitted into the CCSNH Nursing Partnership RN to BSN Program with conferral of the associate degree in nursing from a CCSNH institution.
 Full admittance to the program requires an active RN license.

 There is financial aid available for the first two years of the program (through CCSNH), with the same requirements as other associate degree programs (e.g., minimum six credits).
-Financial aid will also be available through CCSNH institutions for students enrolled in third year courses, presribed by the RN to BSN Pathway curriculum guides, at a CCSNH institution.
-Financial aid for fourth year nursing courses is available through GSC.
+Financial aid will also be available through CCSNH institutions for students enrolled in third year courses, prescribed by the RN to BSN Pathway curriculum guides, at a CCSNH institution.
+Financial aid for fourth year nursing courses is available through UNH CPS.

-Students who are accepted into a CCSNH Associate of Science Nursing degree program would first complete the two-year program, then complete the application to GSC.
+Students who are accepted into a CCSNH Associate of Science Nursing degree program would first complete the two-year program, then apply to transfer to UNH CPS.

-This BSN degree completion program is a total of 120 credits over four years, including the NH community college Nursing program course requirements and the BSN Nursing courses at Granite State College.
+This BSN degree completion program is a total of 120 credits over four years, including the NH community college Nursing program course requirements and the BSN Nursing courses at UNH CPS.

-Yes, the RN to BSN Program at Granite State College is a fully accredited program by the Commission on Collegiate Nursing Education (CCNE).
+Yes, the RN to BSN Program at UNH CPS is a fully accredited program by the Commission on Collegiate Nursing Education (CCNE).